tutsplus/tutsplus-getting-started-with-sequel/ARTICLE.markdown

 As you can see by the examples given, Sequel closes the gap between developers and database systems a great deal.
 You can focus on your beautiful, semantic Ruby code and take maximum advantage of your database.
+This dataset oriented approach awards different takes at managing your product's data.
+You can either build quick scripts to gather intelligence about your data or you can build solid application code with strong methods and practices, covered by tests.
-That's what makes Sequel so appealing.
+That's what makes Sequel so appealing, there's more than one way to tackle your data.

 ## Thinking Models

-The second approach to using Sequel is model oriented.
+The second approach to using Sequel is _model oriented_.
 You resort to Ruby classes that represent and add behavior to your records.
-Using models gives you the possibility of establishing relationships between them as you'll see later.
+Models give you the possibility of establishing relationships between them as you'll see in the examples ahead.

 ### Defining Models

-To define a model, you just create a class that inherits from `Sequel::Model`.
+To define a model, you create a class that inherits from `Sequel::Model`.
 That's it.

     class Post < Sequel::Model